-B. All college transcripts listing all courses taken and the associated grade for each course (unofficial post-secondary copies are acceptable).
-Certificates from foreign language schools are optional.
-Transcripts and certificates must be legible and upright (not upside down or sideways).

-C. Defense Language Proficiency Test (DLPT) for Listening and Reading and/or Oral Proficiency Interview (OPI) for Speaking.
-Applicants must provide score reports for all languages in at least two of the three modalities.

-- DLPT / OPI scores provide a baseline measurement for all applicants.
-Scores from other testing systems are not a suitable replacement for a DLPT/OPI score. - If the DLPT Listening and Reading tests are available for a given language, applicants must provide scores for both. - If either Listening or Reading tests are unavailable for a given language under the DLPT, applicants must provide an OPI score to fulfill the 2 of 3 modality requirement. - Submission of DLPT/OPI scores is highly encouraged for all languages, which may enhance the applicant's opportunity for selection.

-- For purposes of the 2023 Board, the latest DLPT/OPI scores submitted must have been certified on or after 10 April 2021. - DLPT / OPI scores of 1 or higher in two modalities are required.
+- A. All college transcripts listing all courses taken and the associated grade for each course (unofficial post-secondary copies are acceptable). - B. Certificates from foreign language schools are optional. - C. Defense Language Proficiency Test (DLPT) for Listening and Reading and/or Oral Proficiency Interview (OPI) for Speaking.
+Language tests and score reports can be taken/obtained from your nearest Military Entrance Processing Stations (MEPS) or military testing location.
+Applicants must provide score reports for all languages in at least two of the three modalities. - DLPT / OPI scores provide a baseline measurement for all applicants.
+Scores from other testing systems are not a suitable replacement for a DLPT/OPI score. - If the DLPT Listening and Reading tests are available for a given language, applicants must provide DLPT scores for both. - If either Listening or Reading tests are unavailable for a given language under the DLPT, applicants must provide an OPI (Speaking) score to fulfill the 2 of 3 modality requirement. - Submission of DLPT/OPI scores is highly encouraged for all languages, which may enhance the applicant's opportunity for selection. - For purposes of the 2025 Board, the latest DLPT/OPI scores submitted must have been certified on or after 9 April 2023. - DLPT / OPI scores of 1 or higher in two modalities are required.
 Exceptions: Scores of 1+ or higher in two modalities are required for the following languages only: